josmar-crwdstffng/angular/aio/content/guide/router-tutorial-toh.md

 </div>

 When the router navigates to this route, it uses the `loadChildren` string to dynamically load the `AdminModule`.
-Then it adds the `AdminModule` routes to its current route configuration.
+Then it adds the `AdminModule` routes to the associated current route configuration.
 Finally, it loads the requested route to the destination admin component.

 The lazy loading and re-configuration happen just once, when the route is first requested; the module and routes are available immediately for subsequent requests.

 Take the final step and detach the admin feature set from the main application.
-The root `AppModule` must neither load nor reference the `AdminModule` or its files.
+The root `AppModule` must neither load nor reference the `AdminModule` or the associated files.

-In `app.module.ts`, remove the `AdminModule` import statement from the top of the file and remove the `AdminModule` from the NgModule's `imports` array.
+In `app.module.ts`, remove the `AdminModule` import statement from the top of the file and remove the `AdminModule` from the `imports` array of the NgModule.

 <a id="can-load-guard"></a>

 ### `CanLoad`: guarding unauthorized loading of feature modules

-You're already protecting the `AdminModule` with a `CanActivate` guard that prevents unauthorized users from accessing the admin feature area.
+You are already protecting the `AdminModule` with a `CanActivate` guard that prevents unauthorized users from accessing the admin feature area.
 It redirects to the login page if the user is not authorized.

-But the router is still loading the `AdminModule` even if the user can't visit any of its components.
+But the router is still loading the `AdminModule` even if the user cannot visit any of the associated components.
-Ideally, you'd only load the `AdminModule` if the user is logged in.
+Ideally, you would only load the `AdminModule` if the user is logged in.

 Add a `CanLoad` guard that only loads the `AdminModule` once the user is logged in *and* attempts to access the admin feature area.

-The existing `AuthGuard` already has the essential logic in its `checkLogin()` method to support the `CanLoad` guard.
+The existing `AuthGuard` already has the essential logic in the associated `checkLogin()` method to support the `CanLoad` guard.

 1. Open `auth.guard.ts`.
 1. Import the `CanLoad` interface from `@angular/router`.
-1. Add it to the `AuthGuard` class's `implements` list.
+1. Add it to the `implements` list of the `AuthGuard` class.
 1. Then implement `canLoad()` as follows:

 <code-example header="src/app/auth/auth.guard.ts (CanLoad guard)" path="router/src/app/auth/auth.guard.ts" region="canLoad"></code-example>

-The router sets the `canLoad()` method's `route` parameter to the intended destination URL.
+The router sets the `route` parameter of the `canLoad()` method to the intended destination URL.
 The `checkLogin()` method redirects to that URL once the user has logged in.

 Now import the `AuthGuard` into the `AppRoutingModule` and add the `AuthGuard` to the `canLoad` array property for the `admin` route.